 Ultimately, Bieber decided it was time to stop the drug use because he was basically “dying,” he shares.
 He says that his security team would come into his room at night to make sure he was still breathing and check his pulse.
 When he awoke in the morning, he’d repeat the drug spiral.
 “People don’t know how serious it got,” he says.
 “It was legit, crazy scary.”

 “I basically said to myself, ‘God, if you are real, you get me through this season of stopping these pills and stuff, and if you do, I’ll do the rest of the work,’” he says.
 “I never did the actual work.
 I got off the pills but never went to the root of everything so I just circled back around which most people do.”

 “Mental health is so important to get on top of,” he says.
 “Antidepressants help me get out of bed in the morning… [medicine] is not the only answer, but it can help you.
 So, that’s my advice to you.”

-Besides antidepressants, the docu-series also showed Bieber using a “nicotinamide adenine dinucleotide IV treatment" to help with mental health.
-“For people who used to have a drug problem, when they get sober, the pleasure centres of their brain don't work the same,” Hailey explains.
-“So what NAD does is actually helps to repair that part of that brain and it helps repair the pleasure centres to balance them back out.”
+Besides antidepressants, the docu-series also showed Bieber using a “nicotinamide adenine dinucleotide IV treatment", which he alleges helps with his mental health.
+“For people who used to have a drug problem, when they get sober, the pleasure centers of their brain don't work the same,” Hailey explains.
+“So what NAD does is actually helps to repair that part of that brain and it helps repair the pleasure centers to balance them back out.”
+(These claims are unproven).